tacklesta/Tacklestar-Personal-Website/README.md

 # Tarun-Personal-Website
- This is my portfolio website, which I tried making completely from scratch with ReactJS as base.
+ This is my personal portfolio website, which I tried making completely from scratch with ReactJS as base.

  Initial version can be accessed [here](https://tacklestar-portfolio.herokuapp.com/)